Best Cameras for Landscape Photography

 Price Range: Budget DSLR camera/lens kits start at around $500; high-end set-ups can cost $2,000 and up

-2013 Market: Things can change quickly, but Nikon cameras currently dominate all tiers of the entry-level DSLR market (the new Nikons have bigger sensors, are lighter, and cheaper than the Canon counterparts)
+2014 Market: Things can change quickly, but Nikon cameras currently dominate the entry-level DSLR market with more megapixels and lower prices than their Canon counterparts

-More: See our page on the Best Entry-Level DSLR Cameras 2013
+More: See our page on the Best Entry-Level DSLRs 2014

 In the image to the right, the inner box represents a DX photograph and the outer box is an full-frame or FX photograph.
 The difference is rather astounding: full-frame images contain substantially more visual information.